amit-upadhyay-IT/fantastic-node-journey/chapter3/example9/README.md

 A Node.js module for parsing form data, especially file uploads.
 To know more visit [here](https://github.com/felixge/node-formidable).
 The example in index.js is taken from the `node-formidable` github repo.

-If you run `index.js`, you will see something like this:
+If you run server and upload file successfully, you will see something like this:

 	received upload: